 During your Instagram jail time, your access to the platform is limited.
 You are blocked from taking certain actions.
 For instance, you may be temporarily blocked from posting on the platform.

-It's not something that happens often, but it can be frustrating when it does.
+While it's not something that happens often, it can be frustrating when it does.

 13 Reasons why your account may be blocked.